fpc/FPCSource/tests/readme.txt

   OS_TARGET, OPT etc. controls this.

 * Test environment:  compiler/rtl etc. to be tested, to be used *in* the tests.
-Ususal options, prepended with TEST_ , controls this.
+Usual options, prepended with TEST_ , controls this.
 If no such options are given, test and driver environment will be the same.